wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 </tbody>
 </table>

-Check the source of these metrics to identify the specific Kubernetes node on which the Collector is running.
-Then check the logs for that Collector instance for further troubleshooting.
+Check the source of these metrics to identify the specific Kubernetes node on which the collector is running.
+Then check the logs for that collector instance for further troubleshooting.

 #### Check for Leader Election Issues

-Because the Wavefront Collector runs as a DaemonSet, leader election is used to select a single instance for collecting data from cluster-level components (non pod related) such as service endpoints, [object states](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/metrics.md#kubernetes-state-source), static sources (not configured via auto discovery), and events.
+Because the Wavefront collector runs as a DaemonSet, leader election is used to select a single instance for collecting data from cluster-level components (non pod related) such as service endpoints, [object states](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/metrics.md#kubernetes-state-source), static sources (not configured via auto discovery), and events.

 If you're noticing issues with collecting data from such components:
 1. Verify a leader instance exists